As Far as My Feet Will Carry Me: Plot

 After he makes a successful recovery, the Chukchi find out the Soviets are looking for Forell.
 Much to Irina's chagrin, Forell leaves, with the dog the Chukchi give him for companionship.
 When he runs into a logging operation, Forell is sent on the train with the freight as a brakeman.
 Betrayed, he is nearly captured by the Soviets, led by Kamenev.
 Although Forell manages to escape, his dog, Argish, is shot and killed when he attacks and mauls Kamenev, leaving him permanently scarred.

 Over the next year, Forell makes his way to Central Asia.
 A Polish Jewish man helps him acquire a passport despite the fact that Forell is German, and Forell makes his way to the Iranian border.
 As he is walking to freedom, he sees Kamenev walking towards him from the Iranian side.
 Petrified, Forell stares at Kamenev and a showdown looms.
 However, Kamenev steps aside and lets Forell pass, declaring that "I have defeated you".
 Once on the Iranian side, Forell is believed to be a Soviet spy and taken prisoner.
 His uncle who works in Ankara, Turkey, however, is brought to identify him, and Forell is freed.

 Arriving in West Germany at Christmas, Forell sees his family leave for church.
 He then arrives at the church, where he is reunited with his family.

 Production

-Much of the dialogue in the film takes place in languages other than German, such as Russian, Chukchi and Persian.
+Much of the film's dialogue is in languages other than German, such as Russian, Chukchi and Persian.
 At certain points in the film, no subtitles are provided, deliberately so as to impart upon the audience the sense of helplessness felt by the main character, who knows only some Russian.